 For ages 5 and up!
 Watch as exotic cats climb and leap, among other things.
 Bring your camera so you can capture the animals in this fun and interactive event as they bring them to you for an up-close encounter.

-The expert wildlife behavior experts will also take you behind the scenes to discover more about some of our animal ambassadors.
-You will
+The expert wildlife behavior experts will also take you behind the scenes to discover more about some of our animal ambassadors. with the Animals in Action Experience.

 *The animal experiences are subject to change, based on the animals’ health and safety needs.